phantom0174/Info/README.md

 ## :four_leaf_clover: Hi!
 I'm phantom0174!
 <br>
-There're some things I'm currently working with!
+There're some things I'm currently working on!

 * :exclamation: There hasn't been much coding in the recent days.
 * :sparkling_heart: I'm currently studying on some interesting maths, go check it out!